2019 COMMUNITY OF SCHOLARS

 The Dinner & Dialogue event will be held at the MSC Bethancourt Ballrooms on Tuesday April 9, 2019.
 The evening begins with a social reception at 5:30 p.m.
 Doors open for the dinner and dialogue event promptly at 6:00 p.m, with the evening concluding at 8:30 p.m.
 Doors will close promptly at 6:15 p.m. and admittance will not be permitted once doors are closed.

-The Office of Graduate and Professional Studies (OGAPS) and Graduate and Professional Student Council (GPSC) seek current Texas A&M University graduate or professional students with exceptional stories of selfless service in our local community and beyond.
-Outside the classroom, countless Aggies answer the call to serve their community.
+The Office of Graduate and Professional Studies (OGAPS) and Graduate and Professional Student Council (GPSC) sought current Texas A&M University graduate or professional students with exceptional stories of selfless service in our local community and beyond.
 While balancing personal and professional commitments, our Aggies continue to exhibit unselfish leadership and dynamic volunteerism during their academic tenure.
-If the above description calls to mind an unsung hero, OGAPS would like to share their stories at the 2019 Community of Scholars Dinner and Dialogue: Honoring Selfless Service.

 This event is open to current graduate and professional students, faculty and staff and includes a three-course dinner.
 Please feel free to bring one adult guest at no cost.
 Unfortunately, we are unable to accommodate children at this event.
 Please be sure to indicate if you will bring a guest and select your meal option(s) during the RSVP process.
 Suggested dress is business attire.